xcart/xcart-docs/_pages/kb_en/general_setup/installation/installation_guide.md

 Use X-Cart {% link "Beginner's Guide" ref_22Mt5dpo %} to set up your store and start selling.

-Execution of miscellaneous service and maintenance tasks in X-Cart require a special cron job set up on the server.
-Hence, it may be usefull to configure the server your X-Cart is installed at to run scheduled tasks as described {% link "here" ref_lLqNzAaq %}.
+Execution of miscellaneous service and maintenance tasks in X-Cart requires a special cron job set up on the server.
+Hence, it may be useful to configure the server your X-Cart is installed at to run scheduled tasks as described {% link "here" ref_lLqNzAaq %}.

 Also, if you change the cache driver setting on the server don't forget to add a cron task described [here](https://kb.x-cart.com/general_setup/installation/server/choosing_data_cache_driver.html#file-system-cache "Installation Guide").